-The government has blocked commercial landlords from evicting small businesses from shops and other premises for another nine months until March 25 2022.
+The Government has blocked commercial landlords from evicting small businesses from shops and other premises for another three months until June 30 2021.

-The moratorium was introduced in March 2020 and has already been extended four times.
-It was due to wrap up at the end of June 2021.
+This moratorium was introduced in March last year and has already been extended three times.

 It’s part of a package from the Chancellor to extend business support until June.
 On February 22, Boris Johnson announced his Covid-19 roadmap.
 The plan is for shops to open mid-April and hospitality would be up and running by the end of June.

 The Government wants to see small business tenants and commercial landlords agree arrangements for paying or writing off rent debts by June 30.
 A code of conduct was published by the Government last year, setting out best practice for negotiations.

 But the Government warned that if negotiations as a whole break down and there’s a significant risk to jobs, then it would be prepared to take further action.

 However, the Financial Times reported a warning from UKHospitality that 40 per cent of hospitality operators had not yet reached a reduction or deferral agreement on their rent.

 The British Property Federation estimates total unpaid rent for UK rent for commercial property from the end of March until December came to £4.5bn.

 A portion of this is from larger businesses such as Boots, H&M and JD Sports.

 David Wadsworth, partner at JMW Solicitors, said: “Smaller landlords would not try to evict the bigger chains for non-payment of rent in circumstances where there is no better tenant to replace them, thus leaving potential voids and business rates liabilities to pay for.